Conny Torstensson: Åtvidabergs FF

 Torstensson commenced his career with Åtvidabergs FF in southern Sweden, then a club renowned for its successful youth development.
 From 1967 onward he featured regularly in the senior team with which he ascended to the first division after the first season.
 In the following years he was part of the team that defined the golden era of the club, winning the only titles in its history.
 1970 and 1971 Åtvidabergs FF won the cup and was twice runner up in the championship, which the club won in 1972 and 1973.
 In 1973 the club also reached the cup final once more.

-In the first round of the 1973–74 European Champions Cup campaign Åtvidabergs FF encountered Bayern Munich, with stars like Franz Beckenbauer and Gerd Müller one of the favourites of the competition.
-In Munich Åtvidaberg lost 1–3, With the aid of two goals by Torstensson, who already scored in Munich, the Swedes achieved the same result in the return leg, albeit losing in the ensuing penalty shoot-out.
+In the first round of the 1973–74 European Champions Cup campaign, Åtvidabergs FF encountered Bayern Munich, one of the favourites of the competition with stars like Franz Beckenbauer and Gerd Müller.
+In Munich, Åtvidaberg lost 1–3.
+With the aid of two goals by Torstensson, the Swedes achieved the same result in the return leg, albeit losing in the ensuing penalty shoot-out.
 However, Torstensson impressed the coach and management of Bayern and was speedily transferred for a then impressive sum of 580,000 Marks.